THweinberger/specAna_matComp/README.md

 # spectralAna_matComp
 Spectral analysis of time series data via subspace-based methods and matrix completion.

-This repository contains classic subspace-based methods such as MUSIC [[S86]], ESPRIT [[R+89]] and the Matrix Pencil Method [[H+90]] for harmonic retrieval from complete and equispaced samples as well as modern techniques from matrix completion such as Atomic Norm Minimization, Nuclear Norm Minimization and Iteratively Reweighted Least Squares, which can be used as a pre-processing step when the available data is incomplete.
-The performance of the different algorithms can be compared by running the included scripts, which give empirical results based on several Monte-Carlo simulations in which different parameters of the estimation problem are varied, respectively.
+This repository contains classic subspace-based methods such as MUSIC [[S86]], ESPRIT [[R+89]] and the Matrix Pencil Method [[H+90]] for harmonic retrieval of point sources from complete and equispaced samples.
+Moreover, we provide modern techniques from matrix completion such as Atomic Norm Minimization, Nuclear Norm Minimization and Iteratively Reweighted Least Squares which can be used as a pre-processing step when the available data is incomplete by finding the solution to an optimization problem.

+The performance of the different algorithms can be evaluated by running the included scripts, which give empirical results based on several Monte-Carlo simulations in which different parameters of the estimation problem are varied, respectively.

 ## List of algorithms